-Transit Development Plan (TDP)

-About the TDP:

-- Short and mid-term plan for the active management of transit services for the region. - Developed with oversight and input from the MAT Coordinating Board - Updated every five years - Referenced and reinforced by MTP - Depending on the scope of work for the TDP, public input opportunities may go above and beyond the minimum requirements established here.

-- MPO Policy Board adopts the Final TDP after considering and incorporating local, state, and federal comments - Reviewed by MAT Coordinating Board, which makes recommendations to relevant local jurisdictions and Policy Board - Reviewed by TTC, which makes recommendations to Policy Board - Reviewed by local member jurisdictions which are asked to approve resolutions of adoption - Public input meetings (in-person and/or online opportunities) held during TDP development. - Legal notice or box ad published in The Forum of Fargo-Moorhead (Metro COG's newspaper of record) at least seven days prior to the meeting with information about the duration of the public comment period. - 30 calendar day public comment and review period required starting on the date of publication of the notice. - Public meetings or input opportunities published on Metro COG website calendar, project web page, and MATBUS website (www.matbus.com), and posted on social media. - Press release distributed to media outlets at least seven days prior to the meeting. - Email distribution to subscribers with information about meeting at least seven days prior to the meeting. - All other public input opportunities during planning process published on MPO website, social media, and email distribution. - At least one public input meeting (in-person and/or online opportunity) must be held for review of completed draft TDP. - Additional public input meeting and 15-day comment period required if substantial changes are made to the draft TDP after the initial input meeting with the same public notice requirements as stated above. - Draft and final plan available for review on Metro COG website and at Metro COG office, with final product available after adoption.
+Planning Document or Activity Public Participation Procedures Transit Development Plan (TDP) About the TDP: Short and mid-term plan for the active management of transit services for the region.
+Developed with oversight and input from the MAT Coordinating Board Updated every five years Referenced and reinforced by MTP Depending on the scope of work for the TDP, public input opportunities may go above and beyond the minimum requirements established here.
+Public Participation and Adoption: MPO Policy Board adopts the Final TDP after considering and incorporating local, state, and federal comments Reviewed by MAT Coordinating Board, which makes recommendations to relevant local jurisdictions and Policy Board Reviewed by ITC, which makes recommendations to Policy Board Reviewed by local member jurisdictions which are asked to approve resolutions of adoption Public input meetings (in-person and/or online opportunities) held during TDP development.
+Legal notice or box ad published in The Forum of Fargo-Moorhead (Metro COG's newspaper of record) at least seven days prior to the meeting with information about the duration of the public comment period.
+30 calendar day public comment and review period required starting on the date of publication of the notice.
+Public meetings.
+Public neetings.
+Public calendar, project web page, and MATBUS website (www.matbus.com), and posted on social media.
+Press release distributed to media outlets at least seven days prior to the meeting.
+All other public input opportunities during planning process published on MPO website, social media, and email distribution.
+At least seven days prior to the meeting.
+All other public input meeting and 15-day comment period required of and/or online opportunity) must be held for review of completed draft TDP.
+Additional public input meeting and 15-day comment period required if substantial changes are made to the draft TDP after the initial input meeting with the same public notice requirements as stated above.
+Draft and final plan available for review on Metro COG website and at Metro COG office, with final product available after adoption.

-Amending the Transit Development Plan

-Amendments to the TDP require public notice, public comment period, review and recommendation by the MAT Coordinating Board and TTC, and adoption by the MPO Policy Board.
+Amending the Transit Amendments to the TDP require public notice, public comment period, Development Plan review and recommendation by the MAT Coordinating Board and TTC, and adoption by the MPO Policy Board.